 Thanks to their small size, it also means you can avoid the likelihood of overfeeding your dog while training.
 Something that’s often a problem when you use less natural and more additive, sugar, preservative, and grain-filled treats.

 As if that wasn’t enough, you also get a handy Training with Treats PDF that has been written as a guide to help you get the best out of training sessions with your pooch.

 Barker and Barker Little Liver Dog Training Treats, 450-Pack

-Next, we have a training treat from Barker and Barker, a company that has been at the forefront of the dog snack and treat industry for more than 35 years.
-The little liver treats are prepared using a special high compression technique instead of baking, which helps to keep more of the nutrients locked into each gram than alternatives.
+Next, we have a training treat from Barker and Barker, a company that has been at the forefront of the dog snack and treat industry for over 35 years.
+The little liver treats are prepared using a special high compression technique instead of baking, which helps keep more nutrients locked into each gram than alternatives.

 Wagg Training Treats with Chicken and Cheese, 125g, 7-Pack

 - 1. DELICIOUS TREATS - Every good dog deserves a...